Skip to content

 44. Time-bound plan for achieving 100% RSPO certification of estates and mills within 5 years?

-2026 - The company reports a time-bound plan for achieving 100% RSPO certification of estates and mills by 2026.
+2026 - The company commits to achieve 100% RSPO certification of estates and mills by 2026.
 This is within five years.

 45. Time-bound plan for achieving 100% RSPO certification of all palm product processing facilities within 5 years?